Analysis of market weights under volatility-stabilized market models: Acknowledgments

-I am grateful to Chris Burdzy, Zhen-Qing Chen, and Jim Pitman for valuable comments and discussion.
-I also thank the two referees for an extremely careful reading of the manuscript and suggesting numerous points for improvement.
+I am grateful to Chris Burdzy, Zhen-Qing Chen and Jim Pitman for valuable comments and discussion.
+I also wish to thank the two referees for an extremely careful reading of the manuscript and for suggesting numerous points for improvement.